 Today, visitors bring paint to donate to the project and there is even a public charity, Salvation Mountain Inc., that was created to maintain and protect the site.
 Coldplay filmed the music video for its song Birds here and the site was also featured in the film Into the Wild.

 You can find Leonard’s mountain in the Colorado Desert in Southern California, which is in Imperial County, about an hour and a half from Palm Springs.

 South Dakota: Corn Palace

 The palace is actually an auditorium and sports arena, and is also the headquarters of Corn Palace Week, which marks the end of the harvest.
-So stop by to check out the architecture, its annual August festival, or any of the concerts and events.

 You can find this oddity off of I-90 in Mitchell, South Dakota.